-The accompanying schedule of expenditures of federal awards (the "Schedule") summarizes the expenditures of YWCA Nashville and Middle Tennessee under programs of the federal and state governments for the year ended June 30, 2020.
+The accompanying schedule of expenditures of federal awards (the "Schedule") includes the federal award activity of YWCA Nashville and Middle Tennessee (the "YWCA") under programs of the federal government for the year ended June 30, 2021.
 The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance").
+Because the Schedule presents only a selected portion of the operations of the YWCA, it is not intended to, and does not present the financial position, changes in net assets, or cash flows of the YWCA.